ANZCOR Guidelines

 In the acute care setting the simplest approach to managing this condition is to control the rate of ventricular response.
 This can be achieved with agents such as oral or intravenous beta blockers (metoprolol 5mg IV) (contraindications would include a history of bronchospasm or evidence of decompensated heart failure) or digoxin (250 mcg to 500mcg IV or PO).
 In cases of paroxysmal (intermittent) atrial fibrillation many patients revert to a normal heart rhythm spontaneously.

-Pharmacological Rate Control During Atrial Fibrillatio
+Pharmacological Rate Control During Atrial Fibrillation

 Recommendations